SwimmingHoles.info logo

 TYPE Falls, Creek, Lake

-DESCRIPTION Several swimming holes in lakes and falls along RT 281 southeast of Sylva and Cullowee.
+DESCRIPTION Several swimming holes in lakes along RT 281 southeast of Sylva and Cullowhee.
 For details, see DIRECTIONS below.

 AREAS Nantahala N. F.